 Organized by Samantha Burke, Arctic Change 2020

-COVID 19 took the world by force in early 2020, just as plans for Arctic field activities were solidifying.
+COVID-19 took the world by force in early 2020, just as plans for Arctic field activities were solidifying.
 It quickly became clear that research in the North would not be business as usual in 2020.
-With territorial and provincial travel restrictions, university moratoriums on field work, and physical distancing requirements, the prospect of conventional data collection quickly diminished.
-Although disappointing for many, limitations and prohibitions on field research were necessary to prevent the spread of COVID 19 to remote northern communities.
-COVID 19 has posed major obstacles to continuity of long term programs, time sensitive data collection, funding deliverables, and maintaining relationships.
-However, Arctic research is unpredictable by nature, and despite the unforeseen constraints imposed by a global pandemic many northern research groups were able to adapt and thrive.
-To get a better understanding of the pervasive effects of COVID 19 on northern research, we reached out to stakeholders from a variety of backgrounds to participate in a video interview compilation.
+With territorial and provincial travel restrictions, university moratoriums on fieldwork, and physical distancing requirements, the prospect of conventional data collection quickly diminished.
+Although disappointing for many, limitations and prohibitions on field research were necessary to prevent the spread of COVID-19 to remote northern communities.
+COVID-19 has posed major obstacles to the continuity of long-term programs, time-sensitive data collection, funding deliverables, and maintaining relationships.
+However, Arctic research is unpredictable by nature, and despite the unforeseen constraints imposed by a global pandemic, many northern research groups were able to adapt and thrive.
+To get a better understanding of the pervasive effects of COVID-19 on northern research, we reached out to stakeholders from a variety of backgrounds to participate in a video interview compilation.
 Here, you will hear from students, professors, government scientists, northern residents as well as Indigenous research partners about the challenges, successes, and lessons that can be learned from this unprecedented event.

 Recherche nordique en temps de pandémie: défis et opportunités [in French]

-Organized by Sentinel North and ArcticNet, with the collaboration of Institut Nordique du Québec, Québec Océan, Centre for Northern Studies, Amundsen Science, Centre interuniversitaire d’études et de recherches autochtones, Kativik Regional Government and Makivik Corporation
+Organized by Sentinel North and ArcticNet, in collaboration with Institut Nordique du Québec, Québec Océan, Centre for Northern Studies, Amundsen Science, Centre interuniversitaire d’études, Kativik Regional Government, and Makivik Corporation

-Field season in many regions has been impacted; please check with the respective region before proceeding with fieldwork plans.
+Access to regions for research has been severely impacted in many areas, please check with the respective region you wish to visit before proceeding with fieldwork plans.